-ATLANTA, Sept.
-25, 2017 /PRNewswire/ — SunTrust Banks, Inc. (NYSE: STI) today announced it has reached a definitive agreement to sell the company’s commercial lines insurance premium finance subsidiary, Premium Assignment Corporation (PAC), to IPFS Corporation.
+ATLANTA, Dec.
+4, 2017 /PRNewswire/ — SunTrust Banks, Inc. (NYSE: STI) today announced it has finalized the sale of the company’s commercial lines insurance premium finance subsidiary, Premium Assignment Corporation (PAC), to IPFS Corporation.
+The sale was initially announced in September.

-Based in Tallahassee, Florida, PAC had $1.4 billion in assets as of June 30, 2017, and finances commercial lines insurance premiums in all 50 states.
+Based in Tallahassee, Florida, PAC has $1.3 billion in assets as of September 30, 2017, and finances commercial lines insurance premiums in all 50 states.
 SunTrust acquired PAC via the 1994 purchase of Regional Investment Corporation, parent company of Andrew Jackson Savings Bank.

 SunTrust Robinson Humphrey, Inc. and Colonnade Securities, LLC served as the financial advisors to SunTrust.
 Lazard served as the financial advisor to IPFS Corporation.